 The various choices available can seem overwhelming and endless.

-Fortunately, as you go through this process several times, you will also find that it slowly becomes easier to make these types of decisions.
+Fortunately, as you go through the 5 steps of decision-making, you will find that it slowly becomes easier to make these types of decisions.
 You will become accustomed to the steps and the considerations that go into making quality commitments and how the different choices impact your desired outcomes.
 Making difficult selections will become more methodical and logical and less overwhelming, which will benefit you for the rest of your life.

 Step 1.
 Know what you want to achieve

 As you look at the options in front of you, consider first what you want to achieve.
 Your long-term goals should help inform your choices as a student, from what you select as a major to where you apply for internships and jobs.

 Concretely state where you would like to be in five or ten years, and how the different alternatives in front of you can help you get there.
 Give yourself an overview of the different options available and how the choice you need to make can impact your ability to reach your various professional and personal goals.

 Many students, who can feel immense pressure as they realize the importance of these commitments, find it helpful to speak about their long-term goals and the options in front of them with trusted friends or advisors.
 Others may find it helpful to write out their lines of thinking, including what they want to achieve and the role of their current question on that journey, to help them qualify their thoughts.
 Gathering thoughts together through speaking about the choice or writing them down makes it easier to quantify precisely the role that this decision will play.

 Step 2.
 Gather your relevant information

 Once you have outlined your precise goal and the problem in front of you, it becomes time to gather relevant information.
 As a student considering your educational options or future career path, there are a variety of different resources and guides you can use to help you pull together these details.

 - Speak with a student advisor.